IBM/unitxt/docs/docs/adding_template.rst

 Post Processors
 ---------------

-The template also defines the post processing steps done on the output predictions the model before they are passed to the :ref:`Metrics <metric>`.
+The template also defines the post processing steps done on the output predictions of the model before they are passed to the :ref:`Metrics <metric>`.
 The post processors applied both to the textual prediction and to the references.
 For example, we could use the `processors.lower_case` processor to lowercase both the model predictions and references, so the metrics computation will ignore case.